JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 You can get native navigation chrome and shared Compose screen content by declaring navigation contracts in `commonMain` as `expect class` coordinators, with `actual` implementations on each platform.
+Where this tutorial's SwiftUI shell is declarative — you describe a `TabView` and `NavigationStack` and SwiftUI manages the stack — the UIKit coordinator approach is imperative: you own a `UINavigationController` and call `push` / `pop` yourself.

 ```
 SceneDelegate